reginesgit/Factors-Contributing-to-a-Countrys-Happiness/README.md

     - [Images .png] Collection of images .png files demonstrating weather relationships.

+- [Images (Folder)](https://github.com/reginesgit/project1/tree/main/Images): this contains some of the images of chats and graphs as result of the analisys .
+Some images will be in the notebooks.

 ## Tasks

 World Happiness Report (WHR) was base of the project.
 Using mean of the happiness score as the target Variable.